-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 16 of 49
+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 17 of 50

-1 5.2 CUSTOMER ENGAGEMENT
+5.2 CUSTOMER ENGAGEMENT

-Through its broad range of customer engagement activities, Hydro One has developed a 3 clear understanding of the needs and preferences of its customers.
-In 2017, Hydro One 4 undertook a formal customer engagement survey to obtain feedback on the needs and 5 preferences of its customers to inform the development of its Transmission System Plan.
-6 This formal customer engagement exercise was the second such exercise undertaken by 7 Hydro One for its transmission business.2 The 2017 engagement survey implemented 8 enhancements in consideration of the feedback that was received from OEB staff and 9 intervenors on Hydro One's first customer engagement exercise through the course of the 10 Prior Proceeding and through the Stakeholder Session held in March 2017.
-11
+Through its broad range of customer engagement activities, Hydro One has developed a undertook a formal customer engagement survey to obtain feedback on the needs and preferences of its customers to inform the development of its Transmission System Plan.

+4 clear understanding of the needs and preferences of its customers.
+In 2017, Hydro One enhancements in consideration of the feedback that was received from OEB staff and intervenors on Hydro One's first customer engagement exercise through the course of the